stechstudio/laravel-env-security/README.md

 #### Encrypt and save your current .env
 Sometimes you may want to take your current .env file and encrypt exactly as-is.

-Run `php artisan env:encrypt [name]` to do this, where `name` is the name of the encrypted environment file you wish to create.
+Run `php artisan env:store [name]` to do this, where `name` is the name of the encrypted environment file you wish to create.
 If you don't provide a name, your current `APP_ENV` environment name will be used.

 ## First deploy